 - Preheat oven to 400 degrees F.

-- Trim pork tenderloin, place on a baking sheet (lined with parchment paper if desired) and brush with oil.
+- Trim pork tenderloins, place in a lightly greased 9×13" baking dish and brush with oil.

 - Combine sugar, seasoning salt, garlic powder, Italian seasoning, mustard and pepper in a small bowl.
 Rub all over pork, pressing it into the meat firmly.